MatthewS65537/M4/README.md

 2. Run `python3 ./evaluator/{task_name}.py` to start the pretraining where `{task_name}` is the task you wish to evaluate.

 ## Results
+Below are some of results we present in our paper, which has not yet been released.
 ### Text-Based Tasks
 <img width="536" alt="Screenshot 2024-01-17 at 16 30 26" src="https://github.com/MatthewS65537/M4/assets/136693480/096231e2-31ae-4b10-8a22-ac6066461040">
 <img width="410" alt="Screenshot 2024-01-17 at 16 30 50" src="https://github.com/MatthewS65537/M4/assets/136693480/d7d009db-2ef5-4716-8082-4278cc19e7ad">